 Therefore, we will count the collective pounds of carbon NOT emitted into the atmosphere as we engage in new behaviors to reduce our carbon emissions during Lent.
 For example, for every 1 mile we walk or take public transportation instead of driving we can report credit for an estimated 1 pound of carbon kept out of the atmosphere.
 If we eat chicken for a day when we otherwise would have eaten beef, we will have kept an estimated 11 pounds of carbon out of the atmosphere.

-To participate in the Carbon Fast, we invite you to do the following:
+To participate in the Carbon Fast or engage your community in one, we invite you to do the following:

 1) Review the ideas on the Lenten Carbon Fast Calendar and Carbon Fast Report Form.
 Reflect, pray, and decide which carbon emitting behaviors you would like to reduce or eliminate during Lent or choose to simply follow the Carbon Fast Calendar as best you are able.
-(St. Andrew leaders developed this calendar with the help of many resources available elsewhere on the internet.
+Lay leaders from St. Andrew Lutheran Church in Beaverton, Oregon developed this calendar with the help of many resources available elsewhere on the internet.
 If you prefer an electronic option, you can sign up to receive a daily Carbon Fast email idea from the New England Regional Environmental Ministries United Church of Christ at this link. and follow their calendar instead.)

-2) Participate in your Carbon Fast from Ash Wednesday until Easter Sunday (Feb.
-14th – March 31st).
+2) Participate in your Carbon Fast from Ash Wednesday until Easter Sunday or any other time during the year.

 3) Fill out the Carbon Fast Report Form each week at this link.
 Paper tracking forms are also available below.
 (Use the estimated pounds of carbon for any activity provided on the form or calculate precise emissions reductions associated with your behavior changes using online tools referenced on the back of the calendar.
 Although the forms are anonymous, if members of your community all enter the same community name and city, you can find out the total pounds of carbon emissions your community saved during Lent.
-To receive your totals, simply email firstname.lastname@example.org during the week after Easter.)
+To receive your totals, simply email firstname.lastname@example.org and the name and location of your congregation and you will be given access to the tracking form.)

 Lenten Carbon Fast Resources